• Skip to primary navigation

 Kodi 16 Jarvis10.
 The latest stock version of Kodi

-I’ve always been a “latest and greatest” kind of person.
+I’ve always been the “latest and greatest” kind of person.

 I update software and device drivers religiously and I’m always checking to see what the new features are and if they’re something that I can use.